Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

-If language is not reducible to sound, and if literacy depends on durable readable and writable systems, then signed languages require written pathways in order to participate more fully in education, research, and technology.
+If language is not reducible to sound, and if literacy depends on durable readable and writable systems, then signed languages need durable written pathways in order to gain the full advantages of reusable text in education, research, software, corpora, and long-term infrastructure.

 SignWriting provides such a pathway.